zhanglj37/blcfa/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/blcfa)](https://cran.r-project.org/package=blcfa)

 ## Description
-The 'blcfa' package uses Bayesian covariance lasso prior confirmatory factor analysis to detect significant residual correlations and generate the corresponding mplus file.
+The 'blcfa' package uses Bayesian covariance lasso prior confirmatory factor analysis to detect significant residual covariances and generate the corresponding mplus file.

-If you want to know more about Bayesian covariance lasso prior confirmatory factor analysis, please refer to Pan, Ip and Dubé(2017).
+If you would like to know the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to Pan, Ip and Dubé(2017).

 (Pan, J., Ip, E. H., & Dubé, L. (2017).
 An alternative to post hoc model modification in confirmatory factor analysis: the Bayesian lasso. *Psychological Methods, 22*(4), 687–704.)